 Farmers in Alberta have a long history of innovating and adapting to multiple challenges of a changing world.
-Continued focus on "climate smart" strategies that increase productivity and lower emission will help you manage climate changes.

-Gradual changes in climate conditions allows you time to fine tune adaptation approaches on your farm.
-Dealing with rapid change in extreme events is much more challenging.
-Lessons learned from managing both types of change can you help develop a range of approaches to bounce back from the impacts of possible future scenarios.
+Continued focus on these strategies will help farmers manage expected changes in temperatures and rainfall.
+Gradual changes in climate conditions allows time for farmers to fine tune adaptation approaches.
+Dealing with rapid, extreme events is more challenging.
+Lessons learned from managing both types of change can be applied while developing approaches to address a range of possible future scenarios.